KantiCodes/projects-exams-uni/README.md

 # projects-exams-uni
-This is repository stores projects and reports that I have made both individually and in group throughout the education
+This is repository stores projects and reports that I have made both individually and in the group throughout the education on UCN